-- "2021 Plan" are to the Joby Aviation, Inc. 2021 Incentive Award Plan; - "Business Combination" are to the Domestication together with the Merger; - "Closing" are to the closing of the Business Combination on August 10, 2021; - "Code" are to the Internal Revenue Code of 1986, as amended; - "Company," "we," "us" and "our" are to Joby Aviation, Inc.; - "DGCL" are to the General Corporation Law of the State of Delaware; - "Domestication" are to the domestication of Reinvent Technology Partners as a corporation incorporated in the State of Delaware; - "ESPP" are to our 2021 Employee Stock Purchase Plan attached to this prospectus as Annex G; - "Exchange Act" are to the Securities Exchange Act of 1934, as amended; - "Exchange Ratio" are to the quotient obtained by dividing (i) 500,000,000 by (ii) the aggregate fully diluted number of shares of Joby common stock issued and outstanding immediately prior to the Merger (which is the aggregate number of shares of Joby common stock (a) issued and outstanding immediately prior to the Merger after giving effect to the exercise of the Joby Warrants, (b) issuable upon the conversion of the Joby preferred stock immediately prior to the Merger in accordance with Joby's organizational documents, (c) issuable upon, or subject to, the exercise of Joby Options (whether or not then vested or exercisable) that are outstanding immediately prior to the Merger, assuming net settlement, or (d) subject to Joby RSUs (whether or not then vested) that are outstanding immediately prior to the Merger), excluding shares of Joby capital stock issuable pursuant to the Note Conversion; - "Founder Shares" are to the RTP Class B ordinary shares purchased by the Sponsor in a private placement prior to the initial public offering; - "GAAP" are to accounting principles generally accepted in the United States of America; - "HSR Act" are to the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended; - "In-Q-Tel Warrant" are to the Warrant to Purchase Securities of Joby, dated March 19, 2021, by and between Joby and In-Q-Tel, Inc.; - "initial public offering" are to RTP's initial public offering that was consummated on September 21, 2020; - "IPO registration statement" are to the Registration Statement on Form S-1 (333-248497) filed by RTP in connection with its initial public offering, which became effective on September 16, 2020; - "IRS" are to the U.S. Internal Revenue Service; - "JOBS Act" are to the Jumpstart Our Business Startups Act of 2012; - "Joby Aviation common stock" are to shares of Joby Aviation common stock, par value \$0.0001 per share; - "Joby Aviation, Inc." are to RTP after the Domestication and its name change from Reinvent Technology Partners; - "Joby Aviation Options" are to options to purchase shares of Joby Aviation common stock; - · "Joby Aviation RSU Awards" are to awards of restricted stock units based on shares of Joby Aviation common stock;
+- "2021 Plan" are to the Joby Aviation, Inc. 2021 Incentive Award Plan; - "Business Combination" are to the Domestication together with the RTP Merger; - "Closing" are to the closing of the Business Combination on August 10, 2021; - "Code" are to the Internal Revenue Code of 1986, as amended; - "Company," "we," "us" and "our" are to Joby Aviation, Inc.; - "DGCL" are to the General Corporation Law of the State of Delaware; - "Domestication" are to the domestication of Reinvent Technology Partners as a corporation incorporated in the State of Delaware; - "ESPP" are to our 2021 Employee Stock Purchase Plan attached to this prospectus as Annex G; - "Exchange Act" are to the Securities Exchange Act of 1934, as amended; - "Exchange Ratio" are to the quotient obtained by dividing (i) 500,000,000 by (ii) the aggregate fully diluted number of shares of Joby common stock issued and outstanding immediately prior to the RTP Merger (which is the aggregate number of shares of Joby common stock (a) issued and outstanding immediately prior to the RTP Merger after giving effect to the exercise of the Joby Warrants, (b) issuable upon the conversion of the Joby preferred stock immediately prior to the RTP Merger in accordance with Joby's organizational documents, (c) issuable upon, or subject to, the exercise of Joby Options (whether or not then vested or exercisable) that are outstanding immediately prior to the RTP Merger, assuming net settlement, or (d) subject to Joby RSUs (whether or not then vested) that are outstanding immediately prior to the RTP Merger), excluding shares of Joby capital stock issuable pursuant to the Note Conversion; - "First Merger" are to the merger of JA Holdings Acquisition Corp. with and into Joby Holdings, Inc., with Joby Holdings, Inc., surviving the merger as a wholly owned subsidiary of Joby Aviation; - "Founder Shares" are to the RTP Class B ordinary shares purchased by the Sponsor in a private placement prior to the initial public offering; - "GAAP" are to accounting principles generally accepted in the United States of America; - "HSR Act" are to the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended; - "In-Q-Tel Warrant" are to the Warrant to Purchase Securities of Joby, dated March 19, 2021, by and between Joby andIn-Q-Tel, Inc.; - "initial public offering" are to RTP's initial public offering that was consummated on September 21, 2020; - "IPO registration statement" are to the Registration Statement on Form S-1 (333-248497) filed by RTP in connection with its initial public offering, which became effective on September 16, 2020; - "JOBS Act" are to the Jumpstart Our Business Startups Act of 2012; - "Joby Aviation common stock" are to shares of Joby Aviation common stock, par value \$0.0001 per share; - "Joby Aviation, Inc." are to RTP after the Domestication and its name change from Reinvent Technology Partners; - "Joby Aviation Options" are to options to purchase shares of Joby Aviation common stock; - "Joby Aviation RSU Awards" are to awards of restricted stock units based on shares of Joby Aviation common stock;